SvenDeSmit/my-first-repo-git-course/README.md

 # my-first-repo-git-course
 Use for Git course

 README.md file was just updated.
+One more edit at GitHub.